raniamarhoni/CovidHelp/README.md

 ### Anyone can add a post even if they didnt have an account
 I realised anyone was able to add a post if they typed it into the url therefor i changed it so you can only add a post if you are logged in

+### Anyone can edit the post if they had the post_id
+I realised that if someone had the post_id they would be able to edit the post even through they are not logged in i changed this so you can only access that page if you are logged in

 ### Validators

 ## Deployment